-In the data requirements for Originator and Beneficiary VASPs in the Travel Rule, VASPs must legally identify each other and route the required transaction information to the appropriate VASP.
+In the data requirements for Originator and Beneficiary VASPs in the crypto Travel Rule, VASPs must legally identify each other and route the required transaction information to the appropriate VASP.
 Many VASPs have entities in more than one jurisdiction, and customers or blockchain analytics services likely won’t be able to determine which entity should receive the transaction.
 As crypto transactions are inherently cross-jurisdictional, using a unified, secure method of VASP name-matching supports seamless Travel Rule data transfers.
+Decentralized Identifiers (DIDs) present an answer to this problem.

-This article dives into Decentralized Identifiers (DIDs) and how Notabene’s market-leading Travel Rule compliance solution uses cutting-edge technology to identify VASPs.
+This article dives into DIDs and how Notabene’s market-leading Travel Rule compliance solution uses this innovative technology to identify VASPs.

 What are DIDs?

-Globally, individuals and companies use unique identifiers in a wide variety of contexts; phone numbers, email addresses, social media usernames, ID numbers (for passports, driver’s licenses, tax IDs, health insurance), and product identifiers (serial numbers, barcodes, RFIDs).
-Additionally, each website in a browser has a globally unique URL (Uniform Resource Locator).
+Globally, individuals and companies use unique identifiers in various contexts: phone numbers, email addresses, social media usernames, ID numbers (for passports, driver’s licenses, tax IDs, health insurance), and product identifiers (serial numbers, barcodes, RFIDs).
+Additionally, each website has a globally unique URL.

 DIDs are entity-controlled, and each entity can have as many DIDs as it needs to keep its identities, personas, and interactions separate as desired.
 These identifiers can be used in a way that makes sense for each situation.
 They make it possible for entities to interact with other people, institutions, or systems that need them to identify themselves or the objects under their control.
 DIDs also allow entities to decide how much personal or private information should be shared without depending on a central authority to guarantee the continued existence of the identifier.